-Sixty years ago, Dow Finsterwald wiped the sweat off his brow, sat at a table in front of a crowded press tent at Llanerch Country Club in Havertown, Pennsylvania, took the microphone and made an announcement.
+Sixty-one years ago, Dow Finsterwald wiped the sweat off his brow, sat at a table in front of a crowded press tent at Llanerch Country Club in Havertown, Pennsylvania, took the microphone and made an announcement.

 “Gentlemen, you’ve got yourselves a colorless champion,” said the winner of the 1958 PGA Championship.

 Finsterwald, who had finished either runner-up or shared second 18 times over the preceding 31 months, was not the marquee name golf fans were anticipating.
 However, that hot July day at Llanerch, some 11 miles northwest of Philadelphia, Finsterwald received the adulation of a gallery throughout his final round.

 The week was historic for the PGA Championship and the PGA of America, as its signature championship — begun in 1916 — made the transition from match to stroke play.
 It also was the first PGA Championship broadcast by network television.
 CBS provided nationwide coverage Saturday and Sunday.

 It was a week of atonement for the 28-year-old Finsterwald, a native of Athens, Ohio, who had lost the 1957 PGA Championship’s final match, a 2 and 1 decision to Lionel Hebert.
 It was almost as if Finsterwald had made a seamless transition to four rounds of stroke play.

 “Yes, I was the one there at the end, but I didn’t dwell on it,” said Finsterwald, now 88 and who splits his year spending summers in Colorado Springs, Colorado, and winters in Orlando, Florida.
 “I remember that year how a television director from Philadelphia, Frank Chirkinian, made his mark in broadcasting at the Championship.
 And, those last nine holes almost felt like match play to me.”